One-Sentence Summary

 - Broader and deeper evaluation is needed for future improvements.

-Reading summary
+Reading Summary

 - What is the motivation?

-- What is the novelty & contribution
+- What are the novelty and contribution?

 - Present a thorough systematization of binary disassembly from the perspective of algorithms and heuristics.